QED-92/cyber-security/modules/sql-injections/sql-injections.md

 The example above demonstrates a scenario where it is beneficial to use `INT` as junk data, instead of `NULL`.
 Using `INT` makes it easy to track exactly which columns are being displayed.

+---

 ### Fingerprinting

 To develop a suitable payload, the attacker needs information about the DBMS version and the current user.

-It is possible to make a rough guess regarding which DBMS is being used:
+It is possible to make a rough guess regarding the DBMS:

 - If the server is **Apache** or **Nginx** and running on **Linux**, the DBMS is likely **MySQL**.
 - If the server is **IIS** running on **Windows**, the DBMS is likely **MSSQL**.